 In revenue ops, the dangers of confusing simple with simplistic

 We’ve all heard these sayings applied to business, like “KISS: Keep it simple, stupid,” and “the simple solution’s usually the best solution.”
 There’s a lot of truth to each of them.
 Take “simple doesn’t mean easy.”
 It’s also true, but it can be difficult to understand why people often confuse “simple” with “simplistic.”
 In sales ops and marketing ops (let’s use RevOps as a shorthand for the rest of this article), people often mistake a simplistic RevOps solution for a simple solution—when it’s usually the reverse.
-Let’s examine the differences, illustrated with a few common RevOps examples.
+Let’s examine the differences between simple vs. simplistic, illustrated with a few common RevOps examples.

 Defining simple vs. simplistic

 A SIMPLE RevOps solution is one that’s simple for both the end-user and the operator.
 A simple solution looks like this:

 - Not controversial, most users agree it’s “the right thing to do”

 - Easy to execute without much instruction, training, or enforcement

 - Users can explain to others without coaching

 - Users want to use it and the solution endures the test of time